parandor/ros-service/README.md

 ## Suggestions for Larger Changes in System Architecture

 1. **Decentralized Parameter Management**: Distribute parameter management across multiple nodes to reduce load and improve scalability.
+Create a 1:1 mapping between ROS Node and configuration lookup table to breakdown, localize, and reduce configuration lookups and updates.

+For fine tuned parameter handling, including communications failure support and recovery, add AsyncParametersClient and Server support; this will require a 1:1 mapping between AsyncParametersClient and every ROS Node.
+This *could* further reduce processing overhead by updating one parameter at a time per ROS Node.

 2. **Offline Parameter Caching**: Implement offline caching of parameters on robots to handle intermittent connectivity issues.

-3. **Edge Computing**: Explore edge computing solutions to offload parameter processing tasks from resource-constrained robots.
+3. **Edge Computing**: Explore edge computing solutions (Intel Atom, Arduino, etc) to offload parameter processing tasks from resource-constrained robots.

 ## Reconfiguration Process Improvements